chain-ml/theoriq-agent-sdk/README.md

-# SDK for ***Theoriq*** agents
+# Python SDK for ***Theoriq*** agents

-The purpose of this SDK is to streamline the integration of an Agent into the Theoriq Protocol for developers.
+The purpose of this Python SDK is to streamline the integration of an Agent into the [Theoriq Protocol](https://theoriq.ai) for developers.
 A key feature of the SDK is its ability to abstract the security requirements necessary for an agent to participate in Theoriq.
 The only prerequisite for developers is to generate an ed25519 private key for the Agent.

 This repository provides a framework for handling the execution of requests, responses, and associated errors in a highly modular and extensible way.
 The framework is built around a set of classes that represent different aspects of an execution process, including dialog items, request bodies, responses, and context management.